bkeiren/AwesomiumUnity/README.md

 ### Getting it to work in the Unity Editor

+**Note:** Due to limitations of Awesomium, AwesomiumUnity requires a 32-bit Unity editor.
+The 32-bit Unity editor can be selected and downloaded through a dropdown list on the Unity download page.

 * Do one of the following two options:
 	* 1) Copy the pre-built _AwesomiumUnity.dll_ file from either _CppDLL\bin\Debug_ or _CppDLL\bin\Release_ to your Unity project's _Assets\Plugins_ folder.
 	OR